-A resident is a legal entity that is incorporated or has its place of effective management and control in the territory of Montenegro.
+A resident is a legal entity that is incorporated or has its place of effective management and control in Montenegro.
 Resident taxpayers are taxed on their worldwide income.
 Non-residents are taxed only on their Montenegrin source income.

 The taxpayer is obliged to file a CIT return no later than 3 months after the end of the financial (calendar) year for which the tax is calculated (i.e. no later than the end of March for the previous year).
 Payment of CIT as per the tax return is also due by the same deadline.
 An income statement and balance sheet are submitted to the tax authorities along with CIT return.

 The standard corporate income tax rate is 9 percent.

 Yes, consulting, market research and audit services are subject to WHT.

 Withholding tax of 9% is applied on the following payments to non-resident entities: lease fees for movable and immovable property, entertainment, musical, artistic and sports fees.
 In addition, 9% withholding tax applies on fees paid by Montenegrin resident companies to individuals for purchase of used products, semi-products and agricultural products.

 Dividends received from Montenegrin tax residents (domestic dividends) are subject to a final WHT, but excluded from the tax base of the parent company.